Rohithiwal/ar-translator/README.md

 requirements.txt: List of Python dependencies.

+Dockerfile: Configuration for building the Docker image.

 credentials.json: (Ignored by Git) Your Google Cloud service account key.

-🤝 Contributing
+# 🤝 Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.
+Contributions are welcome!
+Please feel free to submit a Pull Request.

-📄 License
+# 📄 License

-MIT
+This project is licensed under the MIT License.